open-horizon/kubearmor-integration/README.md

 **Enforcement:** KubeArmor can be used to apply security postures at the kernel level (using LSMs like AppArmor, BPF-LSM).
 It can protect both the host and workloads running on it by enforcing either some predefined security policies or automatically generated least permissive security policies (using Discovery Engine).

 KubeArmor already supports k8s-orchestrated workloads and provides [KVMService](https://github.com/kubearmor/kvm-service) that allows orchestrating security policies to VMs for non-k8s environments.
-With v0.5.5 release, KubeArmor now supports standalone un-orchestrated containers.
+With v0.5.5 release, KubeArmor supports standalone un-orchestrated containers.
 KubeArmor in this mode supports both enforcement and observability of the host and the containers running on it.

 ## KubeArmor on Open Horizon